The ultimate 3D graphics toolkit for WPF and WinForms

 - Support for touch and multi-touch to rotate, move and zoom the camera

-- fully optimized to achive best possible performance
+- fully optimized to achieve best possible performance

-With purchasing the Ab3d.PowerToys library you also get premium e-mail support for all questions regarding WPF 3D and our libraries.
+- premium support for all questions regarding WPF 3D and our libraries

 Showing 3D content was never easier!